 Owners with access to an airfield or who happen to have a particularly extravagant driveway on the front of their stately home will marvel even in the base V8 model as sixty flashes by in five seconds before being able to see 187mph figure register on the speedometer if they're brave enough.
 Go for twelve cylinders and in the standard variant, there's a fractional improvement to 4.5s and 195mph, figures you can further embellish by opting for the pokier 626bhp version of the 6.0-litre unit that's been fitted to the top 200mph GT Speed variant.

 Design and Build

-Where the very first Continental GTC was elegant and understated, this second generation version aims to be more modern and contemporary, re-interpreting a family heritage that goes all the way back to Bentley's 1950s R-Type Continental.
+Where the very first Continental GT Convertible was elegant and understated, this current version aims to be more modern and contemporary, re-interpreting a family heritage that goes all the way back to Bentley's 1950s R-Type Continental.
 Hence the more confident look with its wider track, its extra length and its higher waistline.